-All Race Marshals 1-25:

-- Always have 2-3 bottles of water within 2 feet - Uniform is safety yellow Unleashed shirt (provided by us), shorts/athletic gear bottoms and running shoes as you must be able to move quickly in the heat - Must drink at least two bottles of water during race to stay hydrated - Complete a 'check-on-knowledge' regarding the race - Act with authority when making a decision about safety - Tell unsafe racers or 'wobbly' racers to sit down.
-Unsafe acts can lead to disqualification

-- o Position is upper sidewalk on the visitors side - o First Race Marshal on stairs, point racers to first 'down' - o Periodically check behind snack bar building (past emergencies have been here) - Keeps a red safety flag OR mans a 2-way radio this position is more critical as the 2-lappers begin their second lap

-- o Position is on upper sidewalk on visitors side - o Point racers up the first entrance and onto the correct 'down' staircase - Keeps a red safety flag

-- Mans a 2-way radio - o Ensure all racers touch the top stair with at least one foot

-- o Point racers to 'Widow-maker' and appropriate 'down' stair after widow maker - Keeps a red safety flag

-- Ensure racers climb to top of Widow Maker - Mans a 2-way radio
+- All Race Marshals 1-25: - Always have 2-3 bottles of water within 2 feet - Uniform is safety yellow Unleashed shirt (provided by us), shorts/athletic gear bottoms and running shoes as you must be able to move quickly in the heat - o Must drink at least two bottles of water during race to stay hydrated - Complete a 'check-on-knowledge' regarding the race - Act with authority when deciding about safety - Tell unsafe racers or 'wobbly' racers to sit down.
+Unsafe acts can lead to disqualification - o No 'high-fiving' or visually distracting racers verbal encouragement only for safety - Position 2: - Position is upper sidewalk on the visitors side - First Race Marshal on stairs, point racers to first 'down' - Periodically check behind snack bar building (past emergencies have been here) - Keeps a red safety flag OR mans a 2-way radio this position is more critical as the 2lappers begin their second lap - Position 4: - Position is on upper sidewalk on visitors side - \circ ~ Point racers up the first entrance and onto the correct 'down' staircase - Keeps a red safety flag - Position 5: - o Mans a 2-way radio - o Ensure all racers touch the top stair with at least one foot - Position 8: - o Point racers to 'Widow-maker' and appropriate 'down' stair after widow maker - Keeps a red safety flag - Position 9: - Ensure racers climb to top of Widow Maker - Mans a 2-way radio - Positions 13-16 - o Coordination among these race marshals is critical - Must ensure racers go up the last 'up' which is the western most staircase (10th up), and return down the same 'down' (10th down) - \circ $\;$ Point the right people onto track after completing the 10^{th} up - Keeps a red safety flag - Mans a 2-way radio - Position 17: - Responsible for safely helping runners cross the start line.
+About 1⁄4 of the runners will complete race before everyone starts.

-Positions 13-16

-- Coordination among these race marshals is critical - Must ensure racers go up the last 'up' which is the western most staircase (10th up), and return down the same 'down' (10th down) - o Point the right people onto track after completing the 10th up - Keeps a red safety flag - Mans a 2-way radio

-Lead & Volunteer Position Duties & Responsibilities | AREA: RACE MARSHAL (cont.)

-• Position 17:

-Responsible for safely helping runners cross the start line.
-About 1⁄4-1/3 of runners will complete race before everyone starts.
 Finishing runners may be oblivious and walk in front of racers just starting